 Impact on sexuality

-Vaginal cancer can affect your sexuality in physical and emotional ways.
-Sometimes radiation therapy or surgery to the pelvic area can affect nerves and tissue in this area, causing scarring, narrowing of the vagina, swelling and soreness.
+Whether sexual intercourse is still possible depends on how much tissue was removed from the vagina.
+Sometimes radiation therapy or surgery to the pelvic area can also affect nerves and tissue in this area, causing scarring, narrowing of the vagina, swelling and soreness.

 View the Cancer Council NSW editorial policy.